Temzasse/figmage/README.md

 }
 ```

-#### SVG sprites
+#### SVG icon spritesheet

-For SVGs it is possible to bundle all generated SVG tokens into one SVG sprite.
+For SVG icons it is possible to bundle all generated SVG tokens into one SVG spritesheet
+to improve performance by not including SVGs in your JS bundle.

-You can achieve this by setting the `sprite` key to `true` for the token that has `"filetype": "svg"`.
+You can achieve this by setting the `sprite` key to `true` for the token that has `"filetype": "svg"` - note that this only really useful for icons.

 It is also possible to set the value to `{ writeIds: true }` if you want to write the token names which are used as ids of the SVG sprite parts into a separate file (for usage in TypeScript etc.).